nbeversl/urtext_docs/README.md

 Unindexed nodes will display underneath indexed nodes, by timestamp, newest first.
 #### `title`

-Provides a way to override the node title, which is by default the full first non-whitespace line.
+Overrides the node title, which is by default the full first non-whitespace line.
 #### `def`

+Generated automatically in a dynamic node, contains a link to the node containing the definition.

 ## Dynamic Nodes